dstrohmaier/dstrohmaier.github.io/_posts/2018-05-11-recent-reading.markdown

 - Thomas Bernhard: *Wittgensteins Neffe*

 Why did Bernhard evoke the association with Ludwig Wittgenstein in the title?
 Within in the text, as so often with Bernhard it can hardly be called a "story", Ludwig Wittgenstein only serves as the one of whom Bernhard and Paul Wittgenstein do not speak.
 They mention him, but they never discuss his philosophy.
 By giving the book this title Bernhard made the comparison between the eccentric Paul and the successful, although equally eccentric, Ludwig much more salient than it would otherwise have been.
 I don't know why.
 Paul can stand for himself.
 Otherwise, this book allows the reader to get a bit closer to Bernhard, which he probably wouldn't want you to.

+---
+[0] See: http://www.paulgraham.com/philosophy.html There is much to be said about the limitations of this text by Graham, but I'll leave it for another time.